learithe/epifish/README.md

 #tell epifish to use the "timepoint_label" column we just created
 epifish_output <- epifish::build_epifish( sample_df, parent_df, colour_df, timepoint_labels=TRUE)
+#> setting parent position of child A.1  to  1
+#> setting parent position of child D.3  to  7
+#> setting parent position of child D.2  to  6
+#> setting parent position of child D.1  to  5
+#> setting parent position of child D.4  to  7
 #> Padding parent values in matrix:
 #> adding child  D.4  to parent  D.2
 #> adding child  D.3  to parent  D.2